 Estia aims to provide its customers with the highest standards of aged care services in an innovative, supportive and caring environment.

-Dr. Gary Weiss
+Dr. Gary Weiss, AM

 Non-executive Director and Chairman